aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ### Monitoring and Logging

-The AWS Batch console allows you to observe the status of batch jobs.
-Each job goes through stages: SUBMITTED, RUNNABLE, STARTING, RUNNING, and either SUCCEEDED or FAILED.
-You can examine all jobs in each stage using the console application.
+The ECS console allows you to monitor the logs of all running tasks.
+For information about the ECS console please refer to the documentation: https://aws.amazon.com/ecs/

-For a given job, each output to stdio/stderr by a node is logged.
-To examine the logs, choose the job, then navigate to the bottom of the information page, and there will be a link to view the logs.

 ## Example